mindspore-ai/docs/docs/federated/docs/source_en/object_detection_application_in_cross_silo.md

     ```

     Then it means that cross-silo federated is started successfully and `worker_0` is training.
 Other workers can be viewed in a similar way.

+    At present, the 'worker' node of Cloud Federated supports the distributed training mode of single machine multi-card and multi-machine multi-card. `run_cross_silo_fasterrcnn_worker_distributed.py` is a python script for users to start distributed training of the worker node, and supports configuration modification via argparse.
+Execute the following instructions, representing the distributed 'worker' that starts this federated learning task, where 'device_num' represents the number of processes started by the 'worker' cluster, 'run_distribute' represents the distributed training started by the cluster, and its http start port is '6668'.
+Number of 'worker' processes is '4':

+    ```sh
+    python run_cross_silo_fasterrcnn_worker_distributed.py --device_num=4 --run_distribute=True --dataset_path=/path/to/datasets/coco_split/split_100 --http_server_address=127.0.0.1:6668
+    ```

+    Enter the 'worker_distributed/log_output/' folder in the current directory and run the 'grep -rn "epoch" *' command to view the logs of the 'worker' distributed cluster.
+You can see the following information:

+    ```sh
+    epoch: 1 step: 1 total_loss: 0.613467
+    ```

     Please refer to [yaml configuration notes](https://www.mindspore.cn/federated/docs/en/master/horizontal/federated_server_yaml.html) for the description of parameter configuration in the above script.